How to Prepare for College Applications

 You and your teenager have been preparing for how to prepare for college applications since the start of high school.
 And, this year, high school comes with additional challenges and anxiety, thanks to COVID-19.
-From adapting to the pandemic with either remote learning or face to face school days wearing their masks and keeping social distance in check, the anxiety of college prep can be a lot for you and your teenager.
+From adapting to the pandemic with remote learning or face to face school days wearing their masks and keeping social distance in check, the anxiety of college prep can be a lot for you and your teenager.
 While there are a ton of resources at your fingertips from guidance counselors to online resources and more, here are a few tips that my daughter and I found very helpful when we were going through this process.

 By Wanda Lopez, My Sweet Zepol